 In an attempt to gain insight into the accuracy of the riffle count data, the RCD compared the results obtained during the annual channel survey to riffle counts derived from the 2013 and 2016 channel thalweg survey datasets.
-Based on that comparison (see Section 4.6 from the 2016 monitoring report) it was determined that the results of the riffle mapping surveys may have included significant error, perhaps enough error to obscure the target signal change in riffle counts due to restoration efforts.
+Based on that comparison (see Section 4.6 from the 2016 monitoring report) it was determined that the results of the riffle mapping surveys may have included significant error, enough error to obscure the target signal change in riffle counts due to restoration efforts.

-Therefore, in an effort to standardize riffle counts for comparison over time and improve the value of this data set, the team will derive the number and lengths of riffle crests from channel thalweg survey data collected once every five years going forward.
+Therefore, in an effort to standardize riffle counts for comparison over time and improve the value of this data set, the number and lengths of riffle crests from the channel thalweg survey data collected once every five years will be used to inform riffle counts and analysis.